 Lori Passmore assisted Christine in the early development of Maranatha Yoga and continues to support the work as a non-teaching associate leader.
 She has been practicing Hatha yoga since 2016 and has been involved in pioneering and new forms of church for many years.
 Lori enjoys the physicality of blending yoga postures with Christian Spirituality and would love to see more people experience this unique form of spiritual connectivity.

-Pauline Steenbergen has been a Church of Scotland minister for 24 years in parishes, team ministries and as a Locum.
+Pauline Steenbergen is currently chaplain of The Bield Retreat and Conference Centre, Perth, Scotland and has been a Church of Scotland minister for 25 years in parishes, team ministries and as a Locum.
 She has also been involved in coordinating regional Lay Training in Scotland, as well as an editor for ‘Worship Anthology’ by St Andrew Press and a broadcaster for ‘General Assembly’ BBC2 with Tern TV.
 She was formerly Hospice Chaplain for 5 years in Eden Valley Hospice and Jigsaw, Cumbria’s Children’s Hospice.
 She is a Spiritual Director in the Diocese of Carlisle since 2013.
 Pauline met Christine Pickering whilst they were training as Spiritual Directors and has been inspired by her writing, teaching and ministry ever since!
 She has practised Hatha Yoga since 2007 and trained part-time for 3 years to become a Yoga Scotland Teacher and has been teaching in gyms, village halls, schools and online on Zoom since 2016.
 Find her under Lime Green Yogi.
-She is the British Wheel of Yoga representative for North Cumbria.
-Pauline is a Non- Stipendiary Pioneer minster with Cumbria Fresh Expressions in the Diocese of Carlisle and is Maranatha Yoga Team Leader.
+She was the British Wheel of Yoga representative for North Cumbria from 2018 – 2021.
+Pauline is Maranatha Yoga Team Leader.

 Steve Carter is a retired Anglican minister and chaplain to Cumbria Constabulary.
 He has 15 years parish experience and prior to that he spent 15 years working as a Mission Partner in South America.
 Contemplative silent prayer has long been core to his personal devotions.
 He has been practising Hatha Yoga since 2015, as a way of stretching tired muscles after long runs!
 He has been co-leading Maranatha Yoga Gatherings in churches in Carlisle and on Zoom since December 2019.
 Steve is Associate Leader for the North and West of Cumbria.
 He is married to Pauline Steenbergen.